Histamine Intolerance & DAO Enzyme: Symptoms Explained

 Quick Answer

-Histamine is a naturally occurring compound involved in immune responses, gastric acid secretion, and neurotransmission.
-It is present in immune cells, the gastrointestinal tract, and certain foods.
-Under normal conditions, histamine is broken down primarily by two enzymes: diamine oxidase (DAO), which acts mainly in the intestinal lining, and histamine-N-methyltransferase (HNMT), which works inside cells, particularly in the liver.
+Histamine is a biogenic amine involved in immune modulation, gastric acid secretion via parietal cells, and neurotransmission across the central and peripheral nervous systems.
+It is stored in mast cells, basophils, enterochromaffin-like cells of the gastrointestinal tract, and is also present in various foods.
+Under normal physiological conditions, histamine is metabolised primarily by two enzymes: diamine oxidase (DAO), encoded by the AOC1 gene and active mainly in the intestinal epithelium, and histamine-N-methyltransferase (HNMT), which operates intracellularly, particularly in the liver and kidneys.

-When DAO activity is insufficient, histamine absorbed from food or released in the gut is not adequately cleared.
-This can allow histamine levels to rise systemically, contributing to a wide and often confusing range of symptoms.
+When DAO activity is insufficient, histamine absorbed from food or released endogenously in the gut is not adequately cleared.
+As described in the landmark 2007 review by Maintz and Novak in the American Journal of Clinical Nutrition, this may allow histamine levels to rise systemically, contributing to a wide and often confusing range of symptoms across multiple organ systems.

 Symptoms of Histamine Intolerance